iswaar/http-server-rs/README.md

 # http-server
 ## running
-**Setup the database and tables beforehand, i currently don't have it automated**
+**Setup the database and tables beforehand, i currently don't have it automated** **Also Setup the "public/" directory, currently src/endpoints/root.rs uses index.html, index.js and index.css. it's just reading the files directly when requested (not storing in memery, altough it would be faster. (#TODO))**
 ```bash
 $ nix run .#release # I normally use recommend the -Lvv
 # flag while developing for ease of use